 NGSS Design Badge

 Achieve awards a digital badge called the “NGSS Design Badge” to science units designed for the NGSS that have earned the highest rating on the Educators Evaluating the Quality of Instructional Products (EQuIP) Rubric for Science based on a review conducted by Achieve or its Science Peer Review Panel.
 The digital badge includes a logo, the name of the unit, the date the badge was awarded, and a “Verify” button.
-When a user the badge clicks on the digital badge to verify its authenticity, the badge is embedded with a full EQuIP Rubric for Science report that details the criterion-based evidence and suggestions for improvement for each of the criteria of the rubric.
+When a user clicks on the digital badge to verify its authenticity, the badge is embedded with a full EQuIP Rubric for Science report that details the criterion-based evidence and suggestions for improvement for each of the criteria of the rubric.

 The NGSS Design Badge will give also publishers and developers a way to demonstrate to potential customers that their materials are high-quality and designed for the NGSS.
 By having their materials reviewed, developers can potentially earn a badge and advertise that their materials are some of the top rated in the field.